-LEVEL I - These offenses include, but are not limited to, the following:
+LEVEL I - These offense include, but are not limited to, the following:

-- 1. Littering on the bus.

-- 2. Eating food including candy, drinking beverages or chewing gum.

-- 3. Moving from seat to seat or up and down the aisle while the bus is in motion, standing or sitting in an unsafe manner.

-- 4. Spitting.
+- 1. Littering on the bus. - 2.
+Eating food including candy, drinking beverages or chewing gum. - 3.
+Moving from seat to seat or up and down the aisle while the bus is in motion, standing or sitting in an unsafe manner. - 4.
+Spitting. - 5.
+Failure to comply with the reasonable request of the driver. - 6.
+Putting the head or other parts of the body outside of the bus. - 7.
+Abusive language/gestures to others. - 8.
+Use of water propellants. - 9.
+Throwing things on the bus or out of the bus. - 10.
+Misconduct of any kind at the bus stop or on the bus.

-- 5. Tussling.

-- 6. Failure to comply with the reasonable request of the driver.

-- 7. Putting the head or other parts of the body outside of the bus.

-- 8. Abusive language/gestures to others.

-- 9. Use of water propellants.

-- 10. Throwing things on the bus or out of the bus.

-- 11. Misconduct at the bus stop.